Stephanie Vaquer: Early career (2009–2019)

-Vaquer made her professional wrestling debut at age 15 in February 2009.
-Her earliest documented matches occurred in August 2010 at small events in Chile, where she wrestled under the ring name Dark Angel.
+After training under Paul Slandering, Vaquer made her professional wrestling debut in 2009.
+Her earliest documented matches occurred in August 2010 at Máximo Combate de Lucha (MCL) events in Chile.
+She wrestled and served as a valet under the ring name Dark Angel, which she later dropped out of respect for Sarah Stock, the previous user of the name.
 At the age of 19, Vaquer moved to Veracruz, Mexico, where she received further training under Ricky Marvin, Último Guerrero, Gran Apache and Villano IV.
-She made her in-ring debut in Mexico at a Chilanga Mask card on December 22, 2013, where she was defeated by Heroina.
-During a tour in Mérida, Vaquer suffered a triple nose fracture that forced her to stop wrestling for two years, working as a waitress at a restaurant to make ends meet.
+She appeared for Revolucion Lucha Libre (RLL) on 2 September 2012, unsuccessfully challenging Prima Zomer for the RLL National Women's Championship.
+She made her in-ring debut in Mexico at a Chilanga Mask card on 22 December 2013, where she was defeated by Baby Judas.
+On 26 October 2014, she unsuccessfully challenged Sadika for the Lucha Libre Femenil (LLF) Junior Championship in Mérida.
+During a tour there, Vaquer suffered a triple nose fracture that forced her to stop wrestling for nearly two years, working as a waitress at a restaurant to make ends meet.

-In mid-2018, Vaquer made her debut in Japan, wrestling five matches for World Wonder Ring Stardom from July to August.
-Later that year, she was part of a try-out for the American promotion WWE, which was being held in her home country of Chile.
+On 16 February 2019, alongside Ricky Marvin, she faced José Caporal and Mary Caporal in a mixed tag team match to win the Arena Cuautitlán Izcalli Mixed Tag Team Championship.
+Both successfully defended the titles on 3 August in a match against Baronessa and Psycho Kid, before vacating them due to Vaquer's signee to the Consejo Mundial de Lucha Libre (CMLL).

+Japan (2018, 2022)

+From July to August 2018, Vaquer made her first tour of Japan to wrestle for World Wonder Ring Stardom.
+She returned to Japan for Ice Ribbon at Summer Jumbo Ribbon on July 31, 2022, teaming with Dalys to defeat Hikari Shimizu and Kaho Matsushita.
+Over the following months, she also made appearances for Pro Wrestling Wave, Sendai Girls' Pro Wrestling, and Tokyo Joshi Pro-Wrestling (TJPW).